ldq9526/ARShadowGAN/README.md

 # ARShadowGAN

-This is the TensorFlow implementation of the IEEE CVPR 2020 paper "ARShadowGAN: Augmented Reality Shadow Generative Adversarial Network for Single Light Scenes".
+This is the TensorFlow implementation of the IEEE CVPR 2020 paper "ARShadowGAN: Shadow Generative Adversarial Network for Augmented Reality in Single Light Scenes".
 The overview of ARShadowGAN is shown below.
 ![overview](illustration/overview.png)

 ## Requirements: